 Advice for making it calmly through this period

-In times of stress, it is important to pay attention to your own needs and feelings.
+At times when we have to make adjustments to our lifestyles, change our ways of studying or deal with moments of stress, it is important to pay attention to our own needs and feelings.
 A few simple practices can be helpful in coping with isolation: stay in touch with loved ones, establish a routine, don’t be afraid to log out...

 Staying in touch with your community

 - Keep in touch with your loved ones and your close friends (via email, through social media, video calls, over the phone…) Set aside several moments every day for making these calls..

 - Offer valuable assistance to those who need you.
 Don’t hesitate to reach out to people who you know might be isolated and who might need help.

 Make sure to establish a routine, consisting of regular habits as well as moments of fun and leisure.
 Some important practices:

 - Limit time spent in bed, and if your living space allows, try to allocate a dedicated workspace.